Warm Springs BART West Access Bridge and Plaza

 Fremont, CA

 The Warm Springs BART West Access Bridge and Plaza connect new neighborhoods, workplaces, and transit within Fremont’s growing Innovation District.
 Designed as an active urban gateway, the one-acre plaza functions as a flexible outdoor room with bold paving patterns, integrated seating, architectural lighting, and public art.
-It serves both as a community gathering space and as a seamless extension of the daily commute, anchoring the district with a strong sense of place.
+It serves as a community gathering space and as a seamless extension of the daily commute, anchoring the district with a strong sense of place.

 Gates Studio’s landscape design for the plaza emphasizes functionality and placemaking, balancing safe multimodal circulation with engaging public amenities.
 Solar charging stations, bike racks, amphitheater seating, and vibrant orange acrylic panels create a lively, people-first environment that reflects the district’s innovation-driven character.
 Together, the bridge and plaza showcase how thoughtful landscape design can shape a connected, sustainable, and memorable public realm.